 If you have hard water, you probably have a hard time finding a shaving soap – or shampoo or body wash – that lathers well.
 Hard water causes soap to be less efficient and that can be a major problem when you need a good lather to shave with.
 What should you look for in a soap if you have hard water?

 Read on to learn more about these ingredients and how they will help you lather up for your wet shave.
-There’s also a couple of extra steps you can take to help your soap do its job.
-We’ll be giving you a few suggestions if you’ll be in need of a new soap as well.
+You can also take a couple of extra steps to help your soap do its job.
+We’ll be giving you a few suggestions if you need a new soap as well.

 Why is hard water bad for shaving?